concepticon/concepticon-data/README.md

 ### Installation

-For the time being, until a new stable version of `pyconcepticon` is released, always install `pyconcepticon` locally from a clone of this repository, i.e. by running:
+While `pyconcepticon` can be installed from [PyPI](https://pypi.python.org/pypi), this has the drawback that additionally, a clone or export of the data repository is required and its location needs to be passed whenever invoking the `pyconcepticon` API.
+Thus, we recommend installation of `pyconcepticon` from a local clone of this repository, i.e. by running:
 ```
-python setup.py develop
+pip install -e .
 ```
 in the top-level directory of your clone of `concepticon-data`.
+This way, `pyconcepticon` will correctly infer the location of the data from the location of its own source.

 ### Usage